 Plant growth requires a sufficient amount of essential elements like oxygen, water, and nutrients.
 Enlargement and development of plant cells require water.
 At the same time, oxygen leads to the release of metabolic energy that is essential for growth activities.
 Lastly, nutrients act as an energy source and help plants with protoplasm.

-As stated in the chapter on plant growth and development, plants show various phenomenon during their growth process like:
+As stated in the chapter on plant growth and development, plants show various phenomena during their growth process like:

 |Differentiation||It is the maturation process where cells from the root and shoot apical meristem differentiate and mature to perform particular functions.|